What Time does school start and finish?

 Summer: Blue gingham dresses

-For boys and girls: Blue shorts.
+For boys and girls: Blue or black shorts or jogging bottoms.
 White t-shirt/white polo shirt, plimsolls indoors, trainers outside.

 For hygiene reasons it is important that children have a PE kit to change into.